Cape Canaveral Launch Complex 14: Use by Stoke Space

 On March 7, 2023, Stoke Space was allocated the launch complex for their upcoming fully reusable Nova launch vehicle.
 Space Launch Delta 45 of the U.S. Space Force made the decision to optimize the use of excess launch property and the Eastern Range along Florida's coastline.

+Construction began on October 21, 2024, following an environmental assessment.
+The pad was completed in early 2026, with the first launch from the pad targeted for 2027.

 Launch history

 List of launches

 All missile tests and MIDAS launches operated by the United States Air Force.
 All other flights operated by NASA.